 Authentic Aloo Keema (Mincemeat and Potato Curry)

 INGREDIENTS FOR AUTHENTIC ALOO KEEMA (Mincemeat and Potato curry)

-Spices – salt, red chilli powder, turmeric, cumin powder, coriander powder, and garam masala.
+Spices – You need basic set of spices – salt, red chilli powder, turmeric, cumin powder, coriander powder, and garam masala.

+Authentic Aloo Keema (Mincemeat and Potato Curry)